 Will Ferrell's Funny Or Die website has an article about "7 Movies That Are All About Kiddie Sex" featuring 7 of these.
 Though the criticism of them is presented humorously, that title's not one of the jokes.

 Almost every movie set during the second Gulf War has been a box office bomb, including The Kingdom, The Green Zone, In The Valley Of Elah, and most notably, Best Picture Winner The Hurt Locker.
-The war itself is so politically charged that any depiction of it risks alienating large chunks of the audience based on its perceived politics and it's too current to work as escapism.
+The war itself is so politically charged (the most controversial case since the Vietnam War) that any depiction of it risks alienating large chunks of the audience based on its perceived politics and it's too current to work as escapism.
 An alternative explanation is that the problem is with films perceived as critical of the military, or as depicting typical soldiers as victims and/or war criminals.
 Act of Valor, for example, made money, and that started life as a Navy SEAL recruitment film.
 Zero Dark Thirty, by the same team of The Hurt Locker, also recouped its budget given it dealt with the hunt everyone wanted to be solved.

 This is key to why Newsies bombed in 1992: A drama about a 1899 newsboys' strike — and it's a musical!
 Disney had seen so much success with animated musicals at the turn of the decade that they saw potential in this live-action one; Jeffrey Katzenberg compared it to Oliver!
 But there hadn't been a blockbuster, live-action movie musical since 1978's Grease that didn't clearly take place in a fantastical context (i.e., the Muppet films).
 To the average kid moviegoer, a dramatic, realistic musical came off as unrelatable, especially when lighter fare like Beethoven and Ferngully was on offer that particular spring.
 Adults were likely turned off by the kid-centric cast lacking in (then-)name performers (if, again, they weren't turned off by the fact that it was a musical), and its setting didn't have obvious appeal to anyone.
 There is a happy ending here — while it was a Box Office Bomb, it did well in the video aftermarket and became a Cult Classic, to the point that it received a successful Screen-to-Stage Adaptation in 2011.